appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 While configuring self-hosted runner, platform argument (`-o`) doesn't work as append strategy.
 Your latest platform argument will be self-hosted runner's final platform.

 Let's assume, you installed iOS platform tools at first with `-o ios` and then want to add also android platform in order to build both iOS and android apps.

-Using `-o android` will be wrong argument.
+Using `-o android` in this case will be wrong argument.
 You must use `-o ios,android` for this purpose.

 :::